-Note: in Excel 365, you will can see lifting happen in real-time, since multiple results will spill onto the worksheet.
-In earlier versions, lifting still occurs, but only one result is displayed in the cell that contains the formula.
+Note: in Excel 2021 or later, you will see lifting happen in real-time as multiple results spill onto the worksheet.
+In earlier versions of Excel, lifting still occurs, but only one result is displayed in the cell that contains the formula.

 Example